mediafly/extensions-documentation/extensions.md

 ### Collections
 Collections allow users to create a "personal playlist" of items.
 Oftentimes this is used as a way to organize items for, say, an upcoming meeting with a customer.
 Collections are pointers to items, not copies of items; updating the original item in Airship will update the item in the Collection as well.

-#### Show "Collections" (*deprecated*)
-*mflyCommands.js:* mflyCommands.showCollections(_x-coord, y-coord, width, height_) <br>
-*Description:* Shows the Collections dialog at x-coord, y-coord coordinates with specified width and height.
-Parameters x-coord, y-coord, width, and height are all optional, and only work with iOS.<br>
-*Availability:* iOS, Android

-#### Show "Add to Collection" (*deprecated*)
-*mflyCommands.js:* mflyCommands.showAddToCollection(itemId, _x-coord, y-coord, width, height_) <br>
-*Description:* Shows the Add To Collections dialog at x-coord, y-coord coordinates with specified width and height for the specified item.
-Parameters x-coord, y-coord, width, and height are all optional, and only work with iOS. <br>
-*Availability:* iOS

 #### Get the list of Collections